List of countries in the Junior Eurovision Song Contest: Slovakia

-In April 2021, the Slovak broadcaster Radio and Television of Slovakia (RTVS) confirmed that they had "not closed the door to the Junior Eurovision Song Contest 2021", signifying that they may possibly make their début.
-However, Slovakia later announced that they would not début in the 2021 contest in Paris.
+In April 2021, the Slovak broadcaster Radio and Television of Slovakia (RTVS) confirmed that they had "not closed the door to the Junior Eurovision Song Contest 2021", signifying that they may possibly make their debut.
+However, Slovakia later announced that they would not debut in the 2021 contest in Paris.

 Broadcast in non-participating countries

+The contest has been broadcast in several countries that do not compete.